• Skip to main content

 Maybe if Context is for Kings had been the season opener, there wouldn’t have been such a backlash against the series.
 I don’t know.
 What do you think?
 Let me know in the comments below.

-Filed under Star Trek, Star Trek: Discovery, TV
+Reviews Star Trek Star Trek: Discovery TV

 You May Also Like…